MarcosBL/DimSim/README.md

 download required for attendees.
 Dimdim is100% browser-based and is your easy, open and free web meeting alternative.

+## Current State
+ Broken - Working on breaking apart the components, modifying the build scripts and generally tidying the code base.

+The webapp component can be built currently and imported into an existing Tomcat installation for testing.
+Basic chat functionality exists.

 ## Initial Plans